BD2KGenomics/protect/MANUAL.md

 These flags describe the arguments for aligning the DNA Seq data

     bwa:
-        index_tar: /path/to/bwa_index.tar.gz  -> The Indexes to use for bwa.
+        index_tar: /path/to/bwa_index.tar.gz  -> The indexes to use for bwa.
 Protect provides indexes in the S3 bucket `cgl-protect-data` under the folder `hg19_references`.